|We have 1356 articles and 93% are complete!||Please help review these models from 12+ months ago: (and/or the

 - Dark Shroud - While in this model's melee range, enemy models suffer -2 ARM.

 - Inscrutable - Opponents cannot take control of this model.

-- Soul Bondage - Once per round when a living enemy warrior model is destroyed within 2" of the the Wraith Engine, you can replace the destroyed model with a Machine Wraith solo.
+- Soul Bondage - Once per round when a living enemy warrior model is destroyed within 2" of this model, you can replace the destroyed model with a Machine Wraith solo.
 The destroyed model is RFP'd and does not provide a soul token.

-- Unhallowed - While in the Wraith Engine's command range, friendly Cryx undead models gain +2 ARM against ranged and magical attacks.
+- Unhallowed - While in this model's command range, friendly Faction undead models gain +2 ARM against ranged and magical attacks.

 - Scything Blade (x2) - 2" reach, POW 5, P+S 15 melee weapons.
 (Effectively P+S 17 with Dark Shroud)